stakenodes-unchained/pocket-indexer/NETWORK_GROWTH_API.md

 ```

 **Notes:**
-- Entity counts are "first-seen" per entity within the window (stake/add-service messages).
+- Counts are “first-seen” per entity across the chain, then bucketed by the first day they appear.
-- This endpoint is slower than the performance endpoint as it requires parsing transaction messages.
+- Parses `tx_data` messages in `transactions`, so it is slower than `/performance`.
-- Recommended for clients that only need entity statistics.
+- Use this when you only need entity statistics without relay/compute‑unit metrics.

 ### 4. Network Growth (Daily Time Series - Combined)

 **Endpoint:** `GET /api/v1/network-growth`

 **Description:** Returns a per-day time series over the selected window combining both performance metrics (relays, compute units) and entity statistics (applications, suppliers, gateways, services).
-This endpoint is kept for backward compatibility but is slower than using the separate endpoints.
+This endpoint is slower than using the separate endpoints but is preserved for backward compatibility.

 **Query Parameters:**
 - `window` (optional, integer days): Number of days to include ending today.
 Default `7`.
 Max `365`.